 1) Lightroom: Catalog and File Synchronization

 Throughout the year, I will be making plenty of edits and changes to my existing images when working in Lightroom.
 During this process, I might also go through some images and physically delete them (mistakes, blurry images, etc).
 Unfortunately, despite my efforts to keep a consistent Lightroom catalog, this process often leads to images going out of sync – that’s when images in the file system do not fully match the images that are present in the Lightroom catalog.
-As discussed in detail in our Level 1: Workflow and Post-Processing Course, when running a hybrid file management system, you do have to make sure that your files look good both at file system and Lightroom catalog levels.
+When running a hybrid file management system, you do have to make sure that your files look good both at file system and Lightroom catalog levels.
 This way, if I ever want to switch to another post-processing tool to edit my images, I can do so with ease and my Lightroom catalog always looks consistent.

 Gladly, Lightroom has built-in tools to make file and catalog synchronization easy.
 All you have to do, is click on your parent folder structure within Lightroom’s Library module, then click “Synchronize Folder…”: